ocvcoin/ocvcoin/README.md

 How Can I Mining?
 ----------------

-HOW TO MINE OCVCOIN: [https://youtu.be/fNamC3YEdFc](https://youtu.be/fNamC3YEdFc)
+HOW TO MINE OCVCOIN: [https://youtu.be/REuNrxk2MwE](https://youtu.be/REuNrxk2MwE)

-No mining pool yet.
-You can try to mine with the [our simple miner script](https://github.com/ocvcoin/ocv_miner).

 Build From Source & Install